-This and other programs based on the NPSC model have proven to reduce violent and property crimes by as much as 40%.
+This and other programs using DICE™ have proven to reduce violent and property crimes by as much as 40%.
 And the impact is long-lasting.

 You can do this too, and you probably already have the resources to be successful!
 What’s needed is to differentiate between law enforcement and public safety, and to think differently about crime prevention.
 It’s not about selecting just one strategy.
 It’s about the PROCESS for data sharing and problem-solving with inputs and actions from many stakeholder perspectives.
 The process is the strategy!
-NPSC makes this process of data-informed community engagement structured and repeatable.
+DICE™ makes this process of crime prevention and better public safety structured and repeatable.